 Planning a trip to Greece can be fairly straightforward.
-But there are always those things that you you really wish you'd known earlier (especially if you've ever encountered different type of toilet while abroad).
+But there are always those things that you really wish you'd known earlier (especially if you've ever encountered a different type of toilet while abroad).
 So here are a few practical, cultural, and surprising tips to help you get around Greece.

 Greeks Speak Greek - And English

 Greeks speak Greek.
 But since all schoolchildren start learning English in the third grade, most Greeks under 40 will also know English.
 Those in the tourist industry, especially in the locations favored by foreign tourists, usually have a good command of English as well as a few other languages.
 The language barrier will not be a big problem for you on your trip, and if you learn the letters of the Greek alphabet you'll be one step ahead.

 Motorcycles and Motor Scooters Can be Dangerous

 Little compares to the sense of freedom that renting a motorcycle or motor scooter can give you on your trip to Greece.
 However, wild and curvy roads, uneven surfaces, slow-moving farm vehicles, and fast-driving Greeks can also make this a highly dangerous activity.
 Wear the helmet and keep alert; even driving in Greece is challenging.

 Greek plumbing has seemingly gone downhill since Minoan times when flush toilets were developed in about 2000 BCE.
 The modern Greek plumbing system is (or believes itself to be) incapable of handling toilet paper.
 Yes, you read that right.
 The Greek method is to do your business in the toilet but to put the paper in the wastebasket located nearby.